Monitoring Student Work and Viewing Scores

 District administrators can see plans created for any class in any school.
 School administrators can see plans created for any class in their school.
 Teachers can see plans created for their own classes (including plans created by an administrator or team teacher).
 If a plan was created for more than one class or group, the plan will be shown, but you will only see assignment results for the selected class or group.

-In the list of Assignment Plans, some assignment plans will be named "AM Instructional Practice Plan"; use the start dates to identify the time periods for each plan.
-For plans created recently, you may have assigned a name to the plan that will help you to identify it.
+In the list of Assignment Plans, assignment plans will have the names you assigned to them.
+(Some may be named "AM Instructional Practice Plan.")
+You can also use the start dates to identify the time periods for each plan.
 To see the subskills that are included in each plan, click the Assignment Plan name.

 For the Assignment Plans, you'll see the following: